AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/record-a-session.md

 >[!NOTE]
 >
 > When you record a session, only conversations in the main room are included in the recording.
 Conversations in breakout rooms are not recorded.
-However, Live Hub transcribes breakout room discussions and uses AI to generate room summaries that you can review during the breakout session and after it ends.
-View [Breakout rooms](./create-and-manage-breakout-rooms.md) for more information.

 ## Record a session